latex4ei/tex4tum/_article/it/theory/complexity-theory.md

 Non-deterministic: NTIME, NSPACE

 ### P
 P is a complexity class that represents the set of all decision problems that can be solved in polynomial time.
-That is, given an instance of the problem, the answer yes or no can be decided in polynomial time.
+That is, given an instance of the problem, the answer yes or no can be decided in polynomial time $n^k$.
+For non-artificial problems, k is usually not larger than 4.

 ### NP
 NP is a complexity class that represents the set of all decision problems for which the instances where the answer is "yes" have proofs that can be verified in polynomial time.